CS-433/ml-project-1-jlg/README.md

 - The report : It is a pdf file that summarize our results and our decision process.
 - The readme

-Our results can be reproduced by using Python 3.8
+Our results can be reproduced by using Python 3.8 and by running in the terminal in the folder where run.py is (scripts folder) the command : python run.py